-- Demonstrate written skills required for the application process and examination to obtain state licensing. - 2.
-Exhibit managerial skills and working knowledge of state laws. - 3.
-Be an effective instructor of barbering, manicuring, esthetics, or cosmetology. - 4.
-Provide training to students via educational seminars and consultation. - Apply knowledge to assist the student to develop skills in the clinic under classroom supervision and training.
+- 1. Demonstrate written skills required for the application process to obtain state licensure. - 2.
+Perform industry employability skills such as punctuality, reliability, decisionmaking, integrity and leadership. - 3.
+Respect the need to deliver worthy service for value received in an employer-employee relationship. - 4.
+Exhibit managerial skills and working knowledge of state laws. - 5.
+Be an effective instructor of barbering, manicuring, esthetics, or cosmetology. - 6.
+Provide training to students by means of instructional theory classes and practical hands on workshops. - 7.
+Apply supervisory knowledge in specialty field to assist the students to develop skills in the clinic lab and classroom. - 8.
+Observe state safety and sanitation laws and regulations and uses appropriate protective measures to provide a safe working environment.